 Investors have long been in love with gold, and the price of the metal has increased substantially over the past 50 years.
 Like most commodities, supply and demand are incredibly important, but gold also retains additional value.
 Government vaults and central banks are an important source of demand for metal.
 For this reason, many investors prefer to withdraw their money from riskier assets, such as stocks and digital currencies, and convert it into gold and precious metals.

+To ensure that your gold investments are secure, it is important to find the best Gold IRA custodians who can help you manage your investments.
 This diversity in demand for gold and the self-balancing nature of the gold market underpin the strong qualities of gold as an investment asset.
 Even better is the fact that some experts estimate that demand for bullion is rising slightly more than the current rate suggests.
 Basically, this means that the price of gold has the potential to grow despite the Federal Reserve's interest rate hikes, increasing the attractiveness of the metal as a safe haven and therefore making it even more attractive to investors.
 Nowadays, geopolitical tensions, the desire to keep gold as a hedge against inflation and, to a certain extent, the actions of the Federal Reserve help boost investor demand for this precious metal.

 Others, such as Nicky Shiels, director of metallurgical strategy at MKS PAMP GROUP, say that gold will be able to “tolerate increases in Federal Reserve interest rates” thanks to “stiffer” (read “persistent”) inflation.
 That is why, as soon as the news of Russia's invasion of Ukraine broke, savers and investors rushed to seek the safety of gold, once again confirming its age-old role.
 Since the start of the war in Ukraine, many gold traders around the world have seen their sales soar.
 Since the early 1970s, the amount of gold purchased annually has nearly tripled and gold markets have flourished around the world.